 You can find the store-bought guac in the refrigerated section, which makes it quite obvious you need to store it in the fridge.

 Once you open the container, you should remember to seal it tightly every time you put it back into the fridge.

 If your container isn’t easy to reseal, transfer the sauce into an airtight container.

-Guacamole, similarly to avocado, turns brown as a result of air exposure.
+Guacamole, similarly to open or mashed avocado, turns brown as a result of air exposure.
 So if the dip sits in the fridge for a day or two, it’s quite normal that it’s slightly brownish when you take it out.

 To slow down the browning process, you can brush the surface of the sauce with an acidic liquid.
 Lemon or lime juice are the best choices taste-wise, but vinegar can do the job as well.
 Make sure not to add too much of the acidic agent, because it will alter the taste of the dip.
 And you might end up with perfectly green guacamole that tastes acidic and is of no use.

-Last but not least, homemade avocado should always be stored in the fridge, period.
+Last but not least, homemade guacamole should always be stored in the fridge, period.